ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/link-a-domain.md

 ## Domain name service (DNS)

 We're going to walk through mapping a domain name to a CID.
-We're using Namecheap in this guide, but you can use any domain name registrar.
-All the steps are the same, but the links and settings will be in different places.
-We are not covering how to buy a domain name.
+It doesn't matter which domain name registrar you use since all the steps are the same, but the links and settings will be in different places.

 ### Things you'll need

 Before we get started, you will need:

-- A domain name, preferably not already registered to a website.
+- A domain name, preferably one not already registered to a website.
-- A website hosted on IPFS.
+- The CID of your website hosted on IPFS.
 If you've been following this tutorial series, you should already have a website and CID ready.

 1. Access your registrar's control panel.
 You're looking for where you can manage the `CNAME` record and `TXT` records for your domain.
-1. Add a `CNAME` record and set the value to `gateway.ipfs.io.`
+1. Create a `CNAME` record.
+   a.
+Set the **Host** to `@`.
+   b.
+Set the **Value** to `gateway.ipfs.io.` Notice the trailing dot `.` at the end of `gateway.ipfs.io.`.
+1. Create a `TXT` record.
+   a.
+Set the **Host** to `_dnslink`.
-1. Add a `TXT` record and set the value to `dnslink=/ipfs/SITE_CID`, replacing `SITE_CID` with the CID of your website.
+   b.
+Set the value to `dnslink=/ipfs/SITE_CID`, replacing `SITE_CID` with the CID of your website.
 1. Save your changes.
-Traditional domain names can take some time to propagate through the internet, so it may take a few hours for your domain to point to your IPFS-hosted site.

-And there we have it!
-You've just linked a domain name up to your site hosted on IPFS.
-Why not try doing the same thing with the [Ethereum naming service](#ethereum-naming-service) too?
+DNS changes can take a while to propagate through the internet.
+Your domain should eventually point to your IPFS hosted site!
+Why not try doing the same thing with the [Ethereum naming service](#ethereum-naming-service)?

 ## Ethereum naming service (ENS)